papivot/pace-docs/pks-bootcamp-prep.en.md

 # PKS Bootcamp prep and pre-requisites

 The following artifacts needs to be readily available before the start of the bootcamp -

  - [ ] An account with [Papertrail](https://papertrailapp.com/) for logging demo.
  - [ ] An account with [Jumpcloud](https://jumpcloud.com/signup/) for LDAP integration demo.
  - [ ] Ops Manager with PKS installed and configured.
 The recommended option is GCP, as it is easy to deploy, manage, and the least expensive of the public clouds.
 Pivotal employees connected through the VPN can request a PKS environment in GCP through [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
 Toolsmith has a help video on how to request a PKS environment on GCP.
  - [ ] BOSH Director should have the `Enable VM Resurrector Plugin` already enabled.
  - [ ] Jumpbox/bastion host with access to the PKS environment (preferably Ubuntu 18.04 n1-standard-1 in GCP or a t2.medium EC2) with the following binaries installed -
    * Kubectl - After signing into the Pivotal network, the relevant binaries can be downloaded from [here](https://network.pivotal.io/products/pivotal-container-service/#/releases/386533/file_groups/1831)
    * pks - After signing into the Pivotal network, the relevant binaries can be downloaded from [here](https://network.pivotal.io/products/pivotal-container-service/#/releases/386533/file_groups/1830).
    * uaac - this is generally installed as a Ruby gem
+    > `sudo apt update`

+    > `sudo apt install -y build-essential ruby ruby-dev`

     > `gem install cf-uaac`
- * Curl.
+   * curl
+   > `sudo apt install -y curl`
- * jq.
+   * jq
+   > `sudo apt install -y jq`
- * om - The required binary can be downloaded [here](https://github.com/pivotal-cf/om/releases).
+   * om - The required linux binary can be downloaded from [here](https://github.com/pivotal-cf/om/releases)
+   * pivnet - The required linux binary can be downloaded from [here](https://github.com/pivotal-cf/pivnet-cli/releases).
+Get you PivNet Legacy API Token from your [PivNet profile](https://network.pivotal.io/users/dashboard/edit-profile) and then use it to log in:
+   > `pivnet login --api-token='[pivnet-api-token]'`
+   * pks - Use `pivnet` CLI to download it, adjusting the version and `product-file-id` to the one aligned to your PKS tile:
+   > `pivnet download-product-files -p pivotal-container-service --release-version 1.4.1 -i 400601`
+   * kubectl - Use `pivnet` CLI to download it, adjusting the version and `product-file-id` to the one aligned to your PKS tile:
+   > `pivnet download-product-files -p pivotal-container-service --release-version 1.4.1 -i 345486`
    * Please make sure that all bastion/jumpbox is up-to date on all patches.

  - [ ] PKS tile deployed with at least one plan that has the ability to deploy K8s clusters with `Allow privilaged` setting **enabled**.
-For that plan, make sure that the following are **unchecked** - `PodSecurityPolicy,` `DenyEscalatingExec`, `SecurityContextDeny`.
+For that plan, make sure that the following are **unchecked** - `PodSecurityPolicy,` `DenyEscalatingExec`, `SecurityContextDeny`
- - [ ] PKS tile `UAA Configuration` with `UAA as OIDC provider` **unchecked**.
+ - [ ] PKS tile `UAA Configuration` with `UAA as OIDC provider` **unchecked** and `Internal UAA` **selected**
  - [ ] A K8s cluster deployed in the PKS environment.
 To deploy a K8s cluster, use the following steps -

 >``
 $ UAA_PWD=`om -t [opsman_fqdn] -u [opsman_userid] -p [opsman_password] -k credentials --product-name pivotal-container-service --credential-reference .properties.pks_uaa_management_admin_client -t json|jq -r .secret`
 ``